 An early literacy specialist is available to visit your childcare to help create a fun learning environment to help foster children’s readiness for kindergarten.
 Contact Rachel Altmann at 503.988.3831.

-Every Child Ready to Read @ your library is a national program of the American Library Association designed to encourage parents to help their children get ready to read by doing five simple practices—read, talk, sing, write, and play every day.
+Every Child A Reader is a national program of the American Library Association designed to encourage parents to help their children get ready to read by doing five simple practices—read, talk, sing, write, and play every day.
 Working with special community partners, such as the Nurse-Family Partnership, Head Start, Oregon Child Development Center, Multnomah Early Childhood Program and others, we share fun, interactive reading techniques with the center’s teachers and offer education and encouragement to the children’s parents to include these simple actions in their daily activities.
 This program is funded by The Library Foundation and accessible to eligible partners by invitation only.
 Contact Lucy Iraola at 503.988.4482.

 Program innovations for the Every Child Initiative are made possible, in part, by gifts to The Library Foundation, a local nonprofit dedicated to the library's leadership, innovation and reach through private support.